Materials Science Program

 Requirements: There are no specific required courses.
-All students must choose a committee for the M.S. degree and that committee must approve all courses.
+All students must choose an advisory committee that must approve all courses for their Materials Science degree.
 Typical courses are any of the 5000 series courses in Biology, Chemistry, Physics, Economics, Business, Biomedical Engineering, Chemical Engineering, Mechanical Engineering, Civil Engineering, Electrical engineering, and Materials Science and Engineering.
 The final requirement is passing the Master’s Exam which has two parts.
 One is a written test concerning basic understanding of course materials.
 The second requirement is a final oral exam which includes course work, and any research done by the student.
 For a course work Masters degree there is no thesis requirement.
 For a research based Masters degree, there is a requirement of a Masters thesis.
 All students are encouraged to follow the research degree route.

 Note: In order to be considered for a possible switch to the Ph.D. program or for financial support, a student with an MS degree in Materials Science or someone showing great promise during the M.S. program needs to apply to the Ph.D.
 Program.